Effects of radiative losses on the relativistic jets of high-mass microquasars: Results

-Quantities with subscript $j$ are relative to the values at injection, while subscript $w$ denotes quantities of the (in our case wind-dominated) ambient medium.
-As pointed out by \cite{marti1997morphology}, the propagation efficiency of a relativistic jet is mostly determined by the inertial mass density $\xi=\gamma^2\rho h$ introduced in Sect. \ref{sect:srhd}, and especially by the ratio $\eta^*$ between beam and ambient medium inertial mass densities as the latter determines the momentum balance at the contact discontinuity in the jet head.
+Quantities with subscript $j$ are relative to the values at injection, while the subscript $w$ denotes quantities of the (in our case, wind-dominated) ambient medium.
+As pointed out by \cite{marti1997morphology}, the propagation efficiency of a relativistic jet is mostly determined by the inertial mass density $\xi=\gamma^2\rho h$ introduced in Sect. \ref{sect:srhd}, and especially by the ratio $\eta^*$ between beam and ambient medium inertial mass densities because the latter determine the momentum balance at the contact discontinuity in the jet head.

-Sufficiently light ($\eta<0.1$) supersonic jets, as considered in this work, display extended cocoons as the high pressure of the shocked gas drives a backflow towards the source.
-These jets also display a series of internal oblique shocks in the beam, whose strength and spacing are determined by the Mach number and the gradient in the pressure external to the beam \citep[see e.g.][and references therein]{gomez1995parsec, gomez1997hydrodynamical}: the higher these numbers, the stronger and closer to each other these oblique shocks are.
-Increasing the Mach number also intensifies the cocoon expansion.
+Sufficiently light ($\eta<0.1$) supersonic jets, as considered in this work, display extended cocoons as the high pressure of the shocked gas drives a backflow toward the source.
+These jets also display a series of internal oblique shocks in the beam, whose strength and spacing are determined by the Mach number and the gradient in the pressure external to the beam \citep[see, e.g.,][and references therein]{gomez1995parsec, gomez1997hydrodynamical}: the higher these numbers, the stronger and closer to each other these oblique shocks.
+Increasing the Mach number also intensifies the expansion of the cocoon.

-The structure of this cocoon is determined by the adiabatic index $\Gamma$: for models with $\Gamma = 5/3$, the cocoon is stable at first but eventually evolves into vortices, producing turbulent structures and generating perturbations at the beam boundary, enriching the beam internal structure.
+The structure of this cocoon is determined by the adiabatic index $\Gamma$: for models with $\Gamma = 5/3$, the cocoon is stable at first, but eventually evolves into vortices, producing turbulent structures and generating perturbations at the beam boundary.
+This enriches the internal structure of the beam.
 For models with $\Gamma = 4/3$, the first internal conical shock is strong enough for the resulting beam collimation to accelerate the flow.
 During this acceleration phase, the beam gas is less efficiently redirected to the cocoon downstream, accumulating at jet head.
 Once this acceleration is over, the continuous flow reestablishes itself, forming small turbulent vortices in the cocoon.
 The cocoon structure reflects this history, the parts of it formed before and after this beam acceleration phase presenting different morphologies.
 See \cite{marti1997morphology} for a more in-depth discussion.